 Verifying the Authenticity of Mounted Diamonds

-If you have a diamond set in an engagement or any jewelry piece, examining the setting and mount can provide clues about its authenticity.
+If you have a diamond set in an engagement ring or any jewelry piece, examining the setting and mount can provide clues about its authenticity.

 Due to their higher cost, real diamonds are never set in inexpensive metals.
 Typically, you will only find them set in metals like white gold, yellow gold, rose gold, or platinum.